Sign in

 Ask Fintool Equity Research AI

-Brian Skorney's questions to Praxis Precision Medicines Inc (PRAX) leadership
+Brian Skorney's questions to Praxis Precision Medicines (PRAX) leadership

-Brian Skorney's questions to Praxis Precision Medicines Inc (PRAX) leadership • Q2 2025
+Brian Skorney's questions to Praxis Precision Medicines (PRAX) leadership • Q2 2025

 Question

-Brian Skorney of Baird requested a breakdown of safety data by background medication to better understand AE drivers and confirmed if the data was exclusively from focal onset seizure patients.
+Brian Skorney from Baird requested a breakdown of the safety profile by background medication to identify drivers of AEs like dizziness and somnolence, and also asked for confirmation that the data presented was exclusively from focal onset seizure patients.

 Answer

-President & CEO Marcio Souza confirmed the data was entirely from focal onset patients.
-He explained a direct safety breakdown by background ASM is complex as patients were on multiple drugs, but noted that analysis showed many patients were on toxic concentrations of their background meds, likely contributing to side effects.
+President & CEO Marcio Souza confirmed the data was entirely from focal onset seizure patients, with generalized epilepsy data to come later.
+He explained that a direct safety breakdown by background ASM is difficult because patients were on multiple drugs.
+However, he noted that analysis of blood levels showed a significant portion of patients were at toxic concentrations of their background ASMs, which likely contributed to side effects and reinforces the strategy of proactively reducing background doses.

 Ask Fintool Equity Research AI

-Brian Skorney's questions to Neurocrine Biosciences Inc (NBIX) leadership
+Brian Skorney's questions to NEUROCRINE BIOSCIENCES (NBIX) leadership

-Brian Skorney's questions to Neurocrine Biosciences Inc (NBIX) leadership • Q2 2025
+Brian Skorney's questions to NEUROCRINE BIOSCIENCES (NBIX) leadership • Q2 2025

 Question